 Logging¶

-This backend uses structured JSON logging with automatic correlation IDs, trace context injection, and sensitive data sanitization.
+This backend uses structured JSON logging with OpenTelemetry trace context injection and sensitive data sanitization.
 The goal is logs that are both secure against injection attacks and easy to query in aggregation systems like Elasticsearch or Loki.

 Architecture¶